![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I listened to more music, and more CB and police scanner chatter.
 But still I heard nothing suspicious.

-After the second span was spent I returned to the main highway and waited and watched for a moment before pulling out.
+After the second span was spent, I returned to the main highway and waited and watched for a moment before pulling out.
 An occasional vehicle or two passed by.
 Everything appeared absolutely normal.

-I pulled out onto the highway, but heading back the way I'd come rather than continuing forward.
+I pulled out onto the highway, but heading back the way I'd come, rather than continuing forward.

 I passed by the spot I'd seen the radio man, but no one was there.
 Nothing else along the way sprang out at me either.
-So after a few minutes of trolling down the road in the wrong direction I pulled off, turned around, and headed for work.
+So after a few minutes of trolling down the road in the wrong direction, I pulled off, turned around, and headed for work.

 Surely roughly a fifty minute delay between the time the radio guy spotted me and I actually showed up would help gum up any nasty stuff ahead, right?
 I mean, probably dozens or even a hundred or more civilian cars had passed through there by now, while I waited.

-I believe now what happened was our competitors had set up a trap to seize or wreck my car and maybe beat me up or worse, at one of the few spots on the road ahead where a private residence sat on an extra piece of terra firma along-side the road.
+I believe now what happened was our competitors had set up a trap to seize or wreck my car, and maybe beat me up or worse, at one of the few spots on the road ahead where a private residence sat on an extra piece of terra firma along-side the road.

-Although I didn't distinguish it from any of the other cars parked at various houses along the way, there'd also been a vehicle of some sort in the vicinity of the radio man which was meant to close the trap and help isolate me from civilian traffic at the same time.
-As soon as I'd passed out of sight of the radio guy this second vehicle had taken off behind me to perform its task.
+Although I didn't distinguish it from any of the other cars parked at various houses along the way, there'd also been a vehicle of some sort in the vicinity of the radio man which was meant to close the trap, and help isolate me from civilian traffic at the same time.
+As soon as I'd passed out of sight of the radio guy, this second vehicle had taken off behind me to perform its task.

-My would-be ambush team thrashed around a bit for a while before they decided to call for reinforcements and spread out to look for me, and try to herd me by force into the trap, or some other equally dire circumstance.
+My would-be ambush team thrashed around a bit for a while, before they decided to call for reinforcements and spread out to look for me, and try to herd me by force into the trap, or some other equally dire circumstance.

 In my defense, most ambushes are far less organized and resilient than this one was.
-So my little delay tactics would have likely worked much better in more typical cases.
+So my little delay tactics would have likely worked much better in the more typical cases.

 I didn't really have much time to think about it.
 But I had been driving relatively quickly through the curves, due to no one being ahead of me, and my state of lateness for my duty schedule.
-Shadow's tires were squealing around every one of the tight curves.
+Shadow's tires were squealing around every one of the tight bends.
 I could have taken them only slightly faster without risking falling off the cliff to my left.

 I had to make a split-second decision based on where I expected the truck to be in the next second or two.